jkeifer/pg_tms/README.md

 On Windows, building extensions is generally more complicated.
 However, this project is all in SQL and does not require any specific build steps, so in reality installation on Windows is still easy.
-Clone this repo, then copy the `pg_tms--X.X.sql` and `pg_tms.control` files to your postgres installation's `share\extension` directory.
+Clone this repo, then copy the sql and control files your postgres installation's `share\extension` directory.
 For example, on one of my installations, that path is `C:\Program Files\PostgreSQL\9.6\share\extension`.

+The `sh` script `win-install.sh` has been included in the repo to auto-discover your extension directory and copy the files there for you.
+It simply looks for `psql` on your path to find your postgres bin directory, and finds the extension relative to that path.
+It can be run from anything on Windows that will execute `sh`, like cygwin or mingw64, and does not require make.

+If `psql` is not on your path or you want to install pg_tms to a different location, just provide the directory path desired as the argument to `win-install.sh`.

+In all cases the script will prompt before copying so you can confirm the path is correct.

 Adding pg_tms to your database